 - Soft tissue injuries

 In addition to fireworks used by private individuals, people who attend public fireworks displays may also sustain injury in the event of a firework malfunction.
 Because these cases have the potential to implicate a local government, a special set of legal rules may apply to such claims.
 The best way to determine whether you have a claim based on a fireworks injury is to discuss your case with a Clearwater products liability attorney as soon as possible.

 Contact a Clearwater products liability law firm today to schedule a free consultation

 Fireworks accidents can leave victims with significant medical bills, loss of quality of life, pain and suffering, and lost income, as well as other losses.
 Fortunately, an experienced Florida attorney may be able to help people injured by defective fireworks recover.
-To schedule a free consultation with an attorney at the Dolman Law Group, call our office today at (727) 451-6900.
+To schedule a free consultation with an attorney at the Sibley Dolman Gipe Accident Injury Lawyers, PA, call our office today at (727) 451-6900.
 If you would prefer to send us an email, please fill out our online contact form available here.